alexbluo/jsfbla21/README.md

 Created by Alex Luo for FBLA Coding & Programming 2021-2022

 ## Overview
 Website that suggests tourist attractions in Maryland based on user-defined attributes.
-Choose from over 300 filters via a familiar faceted or fulltext search and view detailed information from results narrowed down from 1000+ attractions.
+Choose from over 300 filters via a familiar faceted or fulltext search and view detailed information on results narrowed down from 1000+ attractions.
 Interact with Google Maps to search for attractions within a chosen distance of you or another attraction.

 ## Tech Stack

 This project uses the MERN stack, which is MongoDB, Express, React, Node.js, and a REST API.
 Other notable technologies used include:
+- TailwindCSS (CSS framework)
+- React Query (fetching and caching)
 - Vite (build tool)
-- TailwindCSS (CSS framework)
 - Atlas (cloud database hosting)
 - Heroku (deployment)
 - Puppeteer (web scraping)